 machine as the "Olympia" repeater.

 You may also hear ours referred to as "CPU", which stands for

 'Capitol Peak UHF'.
 The associated packet station is sometimes called

 "CPP" for 'Capitol Peak Packet'.

-Coverage: The Olympia repeater has very good coverage of
+Coverage: The Olympia repeater has very good coverage in

 eastern Grays Harbor County, being quite usable as far west as Aberdeen.